 Is there any warning when breastfeeding?

-Women who breastfeed do not recommend the use of this medication, as it may cause harm to the baby.
-However, if it is absolutely necessary to use this medication, then breast-feeding should be stopped.
+Women who breastfeed do not recommend using this medication, as it may cause harm to the baby.
+However, breastfeeding should be stopped if necessary to use this medication.

 Consult your doctor before taking this medicine.